topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/Linux SDK Getting Started.md

 ## 3.6 Execute topst-build.sh
 ---
-If you run ./easy-setup.sh script, you can see the following screen.
+If you run the ./easy-setup.sh script, you can see the following screen.

 **Caution: If you re-run ./easy-setup.sh, be careful as the built sources will be deleted if you select yes.**
 ```